klown/personal-data-server/doc/dataModel.md

 * Remove ontologies
 * Remove/replace all occurrences of `gpii` and `GPII`.
   * Change the name of `GPII Keys` document and the type value `gpiiKey` in it or, if it is no longer a use case, remove it entirely
   * Change `GPII App Installation Client` to `App Installation Client`
   * Change its `type` from `gpiiAppInstallationClient` to `appInstallationClient`
   * Change `GPII App  Installation Authorization` to `App Installation Authorization`
   * Change its `type` `gpiiAppInstallationAuthorization` to `appInstallationAuthorization`
   * Change the `type` `gpiiExpressUserId` to `expressUserId`, or just `userId`.
 How important is it that it is an express user?
+See the [fluid-express-user project](https://github.com/fluid-project/fluid-express-user#fluid-express-user) Note that `fluid-express-user` uses CouchDB for its database.
 * Change `contexts`, the top level within an ontology, to `prefsSets`, representing a container of named sets of preferences.